avwo/whistle-client/README-en_US.md

 w2 install whistle.script whistle.inspect
 ```

-### Other functions

-For more information about Whistle functions, please visit: https://wproxy.org/en/docs/getting-started.html

 # FAQ

 #### 1. Enable the client to set the system proxy.
 Some applications (such as Outlook, Word, etc.) may have network connection exceptions